What is cryptococcal meningitis?

-Meningitis is an infection and inflammation of the meninges.
-Your meninges are the membranes that cover your spinal cord and your brain.
-Meningitis can be caused by many different germs, including bacteria, fungi, and viruses.
+Meningitis is an infection and inflammation of the meninges, which are the membranes that cover the brain and spinal cord.
+Meningitis can be caused by different germs, including bacteria, fungi, and viruses.

-Most cases of meningitis are caused by viruses.
-Cryptococcal meningitis (CM) is one of the exceptions.
-It is caused by two types of fungus: Cryptococcus neoformans and Cryptococcus gattii.
-This disease is rare in normally healthy people.
-It is more common in people who have compromised immune systems, such as AIDS patients.
+Two types of fungus can cause cryptococcal meningitis (CM).
+They are called Cryptococcus neoformans (C. neoformans) and Cryptococcus gattii (C. gattii).
+This disease is rare in healthy people.
+CM is more common in people who have compromised immune systems, such as people who have AIDS.

-- mental changes such as: confusion, hallucinations, and/or personality changes
+- mental changes, including confusion, hallucinations, and personality changes

 - sensitivity to light

 In some cases, the infected person may experience a stiff neck and fever.